Civic Action Team | Center for Civic Engagement

-The primary purpose of the Model Citizen program in the Center for Civic Engagement is to give students the opportunity to serve the Pacific community and beyond in a way that connects academics and personal interests with civic engagement.
-The Model Citizen program seeks to provide students with professional and personal competencies that will prepare them for future employment in numerous fields.
+The primary purpose of the Civic Action Team program in the Center for Civic Engagement is to give students the opportunity to serve the Pacific community and beyond in a way that connects academics and personal interests with civic engagement.
+The Civic Action Team program seeks to provide students with professional and personal competencies that will prepare them for future employment in numerous fields.
 Students in this program will demonstrate and continue to develop the strong characteristics that work together to create exemplary citizens, such as:

 - Live with integrity and act with intention